-Fall brings a chill to the air, Halloween decorations to our surroundings, and the aroma of hot apple cider to our homes.
-But for the motorcycle rider who is not mindful of the other changes that come with the autumn equinox, the month of October could scare up some very frightening situations.
+Fall brings a chill, Halloween decorations to our surroundings, and the aroma of hot apple cider to our homes.
+But for the motorcycle rider who is not mindful of the other changes that come with the autumn equinox, October could scare up some very frightening situations.

-Use weather-appropriate gear.
-Cooler temperatures and more precipitation may require you to install a windscreen on the front of your bike and a full or half-visor on your helmet to block cold wind and rain.
+Cooler temperatures and more precipitation may require installing a windscreen on the front of your bike and a full or half-visor on your helmet to block cold wind and rain.
 Although the end result should be increased visibility, these devices can reduce visibility and pose other distractions until you get used to riding with them.

-Be careful, deer.
 October is mating season for deer, and the entire herd will be much more active during autumn, especially during dawn and dusk.
-There are close to one million deer in New York State, and an average of 65,000 collisions between deer and vehicles occur in the state each year.
-More of those collisions happen between October and December, and deer-motorcycle collisions are substantially more likely to result in death for the biker than for the driver in deer-car accidents.
+There are nearly one million deer in New York State, and an average of 65,000 collisions between deer and vehicles occur yearly.
+More collisions happen between October and December, and deer-motorcycle collisions are substantially more likely to result in death for the biker than for the driver in deer-car accidents.

-Maintain your bike.
 If you were riding all summer (and you know you were), now is a good time to take care of those maintenance and repair tasks you put off so you wouldn’t lose a gorgeous weekend to having your bike in the shop.
-Among other items, you likely need an oil change, tune-up, and air pressure checks on your tires.
+You likely need an oil change, tune-up, and air pressure checks on your tires.

 Contact Hach & Rose, LLP Today

-Hopefully, this fall won’t be ruined by a collision with another vehicle that was someone else’s fault.
+Hopefully, this fall won’t be ruined by an autumn motorcycle accident with another vehicle that was someone else’s fault.
 But if something does go wrong, call us at (212) 779-0057.
 You’ll get a free initial consultation so we can discuss the details of your case.
 Call us now and let us get to work helping you obtain the compensation you deserve and getting you back in the saddle as soon as possible.